Jay Berkowitz Professor of Jewish History

 “Neither the King’s English nor the Rebbetzin’s Yiddish: Yinglish Literature in America,” in American Babel: Literatures of the United States from Abnaki to Zuni, ed.
 Marc Shell.
 (Cambridge: Harvard University Press, 2002).

 I work broadly on the intersection of Jewish culture, politics, and identity in modern Europe, Israel, and the United States.
 My recent book, Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale University Press, 2018), looks at the Jewish role in building and critiquing the modern human rights movement before and after World War II, focusing on transnational Jewish political activity in international legal circles and at the United Nations over the period from the 1930s to the 1980s.
 I aim through this work to rethink Jewish internationalism and the history of modern Jewish politics across the twentieth century, as well as relations between the State of Israel and the Jewish Diaspora.
-This work opens up into a larger reconsideration of the history of human rights and the relationship between nationalism and internationalism in Western legal thought.
-Connected to this work, I am currently co-editing an anthology devoted to Jewish lawyering and international legal thought in the twentieth century.
+This work opens up into a larger reconsideration of the history of human rights and the relationship between nationalism, internationalism, and transnationalism in modern legal thought.
+Connected to this work, I have recently co-edited an anthology, The Law of Strangers: Jewish Lawyers and International Law in the Twentieth Century, that is devoted to rethinking how Jewish identity intersected with the careers and ideas of leading international lawyers across the middle decades of the twentieth century.

-In a related project, I reexamine the history of Zionism, offering a new theory of the relationship between Zionism and Diaspora Nationalism in modern Jewish politics.
+Zionism remains a key interest of mine, and I have long focused on its history, especially in relation to the question of the relationship between Zionism and Diaspora Nationalism in modern Jewish politics.
 By rereading the political writings of interwar American and East European Zionist leaders, and retrieving forgotten moments in global Jewish political organization (including the 1918 American Jewish Congress, the 1927 European Congress of Minorities, the 1943 American Jewish Conference, the 1945 San Francisco UN Conference, and the 1960 Paris Conference on Soviet Jewry), I argue for a reconceptualization of nationalism, liberalism, and minority rights in twentieth-century Jewish political history.
 My goal is to demonstrate how Zionist internationalism shaped European, American, and Israeli Jewish attitudes towards modern statehood and global nationhood before and after 1948.
 I have written a number of articles on this topic, two of which can be found here and here.
 Eventually I intend to write a new intepretitive history of Zionism based on this work.

 My first book, The Most Musical Nation: Jews and Culture in the Late Russian Empire (Yale University Press, 2010), examines the role of music in the formation of modern Jewish national identity in nineteenth and twentieth-century Russia.
 Related articles include studies of antisemitism's impact on modern Jewish culture and the place of music in Zionist and Israeli culture.